Parallel Journeys

 ------SOCIAL WORKER, TRAINER AND COURSE DESIGNER------

-Ryan is the founder of Parallel Journeys Consulting and has 16 years experience as a qualified Australian social worker in the areas of family and youth services, men's behaviour change programs and child protection in various roles.
+Ryan Greenwell is the founder of Parallel Journeys Consulting and a qualified Australian social worker with over 16 years of experience in family and youth services, men’s behaviour change programmes, and statutory child protection.
+His work specialises in strengthening accountability in interventions with men who use domestic violence, with a clear and consistent focus on the safety of women and children.

-Ryan lives and works in Perth, Australia, and provides services globally through online platforms and in person.
-See below for more information on courses, consultation services and innovations.
-Ryan partners his work with Aldo Macale who designs and delivers the Our Way Workshop for Indigenous men in Australia.
+Ryan lives and works in Perth, Western Australia.
+He collaborates with Aldo Macale, who designs and delivers the Our Way Workshop for Indigenous men in Australia.

 Course design and delivery